WGLab/Workshop_Annotation/README.md

 ### 1. Install ANNOVAR dependent packages

 There are several steps to run ANNOVAR.
 Firstly, you need to download the ANNOVAR from `https://github.com/WGLab/Workshop_Annotation/releases/edit/v1.0.0`.
-Within Annoconda Powershell prompt, you can dirctly using `tar -xvf annovar.latest.tar.gz` to untar the downladed file, and then go next section to run ANNOVAR.
+Within Anaconda Powershell prompt, you can dirctly using `tar -xvf annovar.latest.tar.gz` to untar the downladed file, and then go next section to run ANNOVAR.

 ### 2. Run ANNOVAR